About the Policy Library

 Policies that have been updated or revised subsequent to the initial "Effective" date are denoted by an "Updated/Revised" date.

 The Policy Administrator oversees all aspects of the Policy Library and will answer questions about the Policy Library.
-The Policy Administrator works closely with the Area Coordinators and University Counsel to ensure that adoption of new policies and policy revisions complies with applicable policies of the university and the Board of Regents, State of Iowa, as well as the Iowa Administrative Procedure Act (APA).
+The Policy Administrator works closely with the Area Coordinators and General Counsel to ensure that adoption of new policies and policy revisions complies with applicable policies of the university and the Board of Regents, State of Iowa, as well as the Iowa Administrative Procedure Act (APA).

-Each of the three major divisions of the university has a designated area coordinator who works with the policy administrator and policy originators to facilitate the development of new policies and policy revisions.
+Policy Library "area coordinators" work with the policy administrator and policy originators to facilitate the development of new policies and policy revisions.

 The individuals involved in initiating and developing a new policy or policy revision.